hoomehr/InfraMate/README.md

 ### Local Usage

-You can also run Inframate locally:
+You can run Inframate locally:

 1. Clone this repository
 2. Install dependencies: